Georeferencing scanned maps

 - update your georeferencing or resample to new image

-ArcMap reports RMSE in the unit of your data frame coordinate system, not in pixels.
+ArcMap reports forward RMSE in the unit of your data frame coordinate system.
+The inverse residual reports RMSE in terms of ‘number of pixels’.
 If you are using UTM, then RMSE units are meters, if you are using State Plane, then the RMSE units are feet.
 If your data frame coordinate system is using the WGS84 geographic projection, then your RMSE will be in decimal degrees – this is an extremely bad idea (using a geographic-projected layer as the source, that is)!

 Rule-of-thumbs (for this class): 1) RMSE should be less than or equal to 1/2 the side dimension, in map units, of a pixel.
 The NAIP imagery, for the most part, have a 1-meter pixel, therefore your RMSE shold be .le.
 0.5 meters.
 2) Additionally, the georeferenced image must pass visual inspection.
 If there are areas of misalignment, you need to add, remove, or adjust GCPs.
 The goal here is to stretch the scanned image across the georeferenced image so they align, not to generate a low RMSE.
 You can generate a solution with a low RMSE and have poor alignment!

 RMSE: “A measure of the difference between locations that are known and locations that have been interpolated or digitized.”
 (ESRI)